stjudecloud/university/docs/pecan/histology/index.md

 title: Histology
 ---
 ![Histology](./../histology.svg)
-**Overview:** Explore over 400 histology slides (H&E stained) that have been harmonized to our ontology disease hierarchy. *The remaining COMET slides are pending publication.*
+**Overview:** Explore ~400 histology slides (H&E stained) that have been harmonized to our ontology disease hierarchy. *The remaining COMET slides are pending publication.*

 **ADVANCED SEARCH** - The Histology homepage (**Figure 1**) will comprise an advanced search page enabling filtering of slides via metadata--diagnosis, subtype, sex, age, site, evaluation, site classification-- via drop-down lists.
 The return provides thumbnails with minimum data about the slide (e.g., subtype, sex, age, and SJID).
 Sample IDs can be searched individually.